chaofengqing/chao_lab/content/contact.md

       subtitle:
       text: ''
       # text: |-
       #   Email is the preferred way to reach me.
-If you have to contact via WeChat, make sure to state your purpose.
       # Contact (add or remove contact options as necessary)
       email: chaofengqing[AT]cuhk.edu.cn
       phone: ''